 Designing your van build layout with an eye towards multiple uses for everything will help you include all the functionality you need while still creating a comfortable and inviting space.

 The layout of your van is very personal – there isn’t one magic floor plan that will suit everyone’s needs.
 But there are quite a few tried-and-true camper van layouts that work well in different situations.
 Even if you go your own way, exploring different layout ideas is a great way to get inspiration.

 Fixed Rear Bed Platform Layouts

-This is the layout we have in our van.
-It’s also probably the most widely-used van layout in general – variations of this floor plan can be found in many different campervans, including VW Westfalias.
+This is the layout we had in our conversion van.
+It’s also probably the most widely-used camper van layout in general.
+Variations of this floor plan can be found in many different campervans, including VW Westfalias.

-This layout is a simple all-around performer, but its biggest strength is all the storage space underneath the fixed bed platform.
-We keep four instruments, backpacking gear, workout equipment, tools, a spare solar panel, extra water, books, and our AGM batteries under ours.
+This camper van layout is a simple all-around performer, but its biggest strength is all the storage space underneath the permanent bed platform.
+We kept four instruments, backpacking gear, workout equipment, tools, a spare solar panel, extra water, books, and our entire camper van electrical setup under ours.
 There’s a ton of space!